DiRenzoM/technical-guide-to-apis/README.md

 ### Different HTTP requests

-Let's try to send a different type of HTTP request now, for example a POST request. `client.py` now looks like the following:
+Let's try to send a different type of HTTP request in `client.py`, for example a POST request.

 `client.py`: